MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceInvalidCampaignDescription

 **Description**
-The *Campaign.Description* element is not valid.
+The campaign description is not valid.

 ***